rcmckee/strangers-kaggle/README.md

  skimagerun /media/david/63A92C5A7385D4CA/data/dstlsatellite/sixteen_band/ -f /media/david/63A92C5A7385D4CA/data/dstlsatellite/grid_sizes.csv
  ```

  The program will now display the file dimension data followed by the tuple read from the supplied csv.

- # GDAL

 A nice cookbook for gdal is [here](https://pcjericks.github.io/py-gdalogr-cookbook/raster_layers.html).